zergu/Vim-Project-Jumper/README.md

 * `<C-M-q>` SQL: Explore data/sql dir.
 * `<C-M-x>` Fixtures: Explore data/fixtures dir.

-Application related (if your project has more that one application avaiable options are shown):
+Application related (if your project has more that one application — available options are shown):

 * `<C-M-c>` Controller: Edit actions.class.php when editing or exploring module templates.
 * `<C-M-v>` View: While cursor is placed on function header tries to edit associaded view.
 If none could be found, explores views directory.